AROS Research Operating System: AspireOS

 AspireOS is a distribution, begun in 2011, by Nikos Tomatsidis, which is focused on Dell Latitude D520 and Acer Aspire One 110, 150 computers.
 Latest version is 2.2, codenamed "Obitus", released November 2018.

 AROS Vision

 AROS Vision is a native m68k distribution, which can run on both real hardware or in emulators like UAE.

 Apollo OS

-ApolloOS is an active m68k distribution, crafted specially for the Vampire V4 Standalone FPGA-based system.
+ApolloOS is a m68k compatible distribution made for its custom for-retail hardware.
+Compatible with AmigaOS 3.1.

 AxRuntime (AxRT)

-AxRuntime uses the AROS source code to create a portable runtime, which is what AROS in hosted mode is actually anyway.

-As a tool for developers the runtime makes use of this mode more convenient.
-The current version is version V41.4.

-AxRuntime binaries are Linux binaries, but work with Windows Subsystem for Linux on both Windows 10 and Windows 11.

-For use on Linux the best recommendation is Ubuntu 20.04 64-bit, other Linux systems are less well supported but work.
+AxRuntime is an aros derived tool for developing amiga compatible applications in linux environments.
+It may work on other unix-like OS', depending on library support.
+It is also reported to work on windows 10/11 as well, though it was not designed for them.
+In practice it similar to aros' own hosted environmet, that is, a version of aros running on linux.

 Influence on AmigaOS and MorphOS

 Haage & Partner used small pieces of the AROS source code for AmigaOS 3.5 and 3.9.

 Large parts of MorphOS (AmigaDOS, Intuition and more) have been ported from AROS.